minorugh/dotfiles/README.md

 Automation with Make is recommended as it is very easy to customize.

-## Debian System Restore is recommended for a clean install from Live-usb
+## First, do a clean install of debian from the install USB
 After a clean install, prepare manually before running make.
 The guidance is as follows: